Nutella Swirled Pumpkin Pie

 - 1/2 teaspoon salt

-- 1/2 cup Nutella (or 4 oz melted high quality chocolate)
+- 1/2 cup Nutella, warmed (or 4 oz melted high quality chocolate)

 - Preheat oven to 350F.
 Spray 9 or 8 inch pie dish with nonstick spray.
 Set aside.
 Grind up gingersnap cookies into a fine crumb.
 Mix with melted butter, sugar, and salt.
 Press into prepared pie dish.
 Do not press the crust far up the sides of the dish, or the cookies will end up burning.
 About halfway up the sides.
-Bake crust for 10 minutes and allow to cool.
+Bake crust for 10 minutes and allow to slightly cool.

 - In a large bowl, lightly whisk the eggs.
 Add the remaining ingredients (except for the Nutella) and stir to combine.
-Pour the mixture into pie crust, reserving 1/2 cup.
-Mix the reserved cup of pie filling with Nutella.
+Pour the mixture into pie crust.
 Drop spoonfuls of warmed Nutella (I usually kust stick in the microwave for 30 seconds) onto pie, swirling gently with a knife.
 Do not swirl too much, just lightly.